WillClfrd/TheGuidesGrandAdventure/README.md

   * addUsernamePopup():

-- MainController:        Controls activity_main.xml and is the primary controller of the program.
+- **MainController**:        Controls activity_main.xml and is the primary controller of the program.

-- SettingsController:    Controls activity_settings.xml view and manages UI's across the program.
+- **SettingsController**:    Controls activity_settings.xml view and manages UI's across the program.

 **MODEL PACKAGE**

-- CharacterThread:       TODO
+- **CharacterThread**:       TODO

    * run():

    * calcInterval():

-- CollectibleThread:     TODO
+- **CollectibleThread**:     TODO

    * run():

-- GameCanvas:            Maintains the game itself, including the paint, character, background, score, soundManger, and various other properties.
+- **GameCanvas**:            Maintains the game itself, including the paint, character, background, score, soundManger, and various other properties.

    * onDraw():